vanus-labs/docs/content/cloud-docs/source/cloudevents/setup.md

 ---

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai) and more about [CloudEvents](https://cloudevents.io).
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai) and more about [CloudEvents](https://cloudevents.io).